Central Arizona Butterflies

 Sunflower - Sycamore Creek and Mt Ord

-Garden Canyon-Sierra Vista
+Garden Canyon - Sierra Vista

-Rackensack Canyon
+Rackensack Canyon/Wash

 Spur Cross Ranch Conservation Area

 The newest addition to Maricopa Countys Regional Parks System, the conservation area encompasses 2,154 acres of diverse, rugged upper Sonoran Desert.
 The north Valley location contains fascinating archaeology sites and lush riparian areas along Cave Creek, which flows throughout the winter months.
 Remnants of early mining and ranching, from which the park gets its name, are still apparent in the park.
 March is probably the best time of the year to visit, as the temperatures are nice, the creek is flowing and the seeps in the side canyon attract an array of butterflies.
 About 30 species in a few hours is not uncommon.
-A specialty found here is Wright’s Metalmark attracted by Sweet Bush. read more »
+A specialty found here is Wright’s Metalmark (pictured) attracted by Sweet Bush. read more »

 The Colonel Devin Trail about 14 miles Northeast of Payson.